Indian Diet Plan Weight Loss Chart and Healthy Tips to Lose Weight in 4 Weeks!

 Apart from following the above-generalized diet chart, for female audiences, here are a few bonus tips

 - Since women are more prone to stress, try to calm down before undertaking any diet plan.

 - Hormonal issues like PCOS, Hypothyroidism in women bring weight gain.
 So, keep a check on your hormonal influences.

 - Shop smartly while buying groceries.

-- Take up exercises while watching your favourite serials.
+- Take up exercises while watching your favorite serials.